Praxis Agents

 The difference architecture makes

 The gap between inconsistent AI and reliable AI is not the model.
 It is the system around the model.
-Praxis Agents solve this.
+The Praxis Agents Platform solves this.

 Architecture, not better prompting